MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Kusanagi's Gloves (Gloves) (2,000 gold) - Your unarmed and natural damage is considered to be fire element.
 This also allows you to set objects on fire by punching or kicking them with full force.

-Penance for Gambling (Gloves) (2,000 gold) - You are unable to hold any money, ingots, bank notes, and the like, nor can you carry any on your person.
-If you pull a cart with money then it will all fall out.
+Penance for Gambling (Gloves) (2,000 gold) - You are unable to hold any money, ingots, bank notes, casino chips, and the like, nor can you carry any on your person.
+If you pull a cart with such money then it will all fall out of the cart.
 If you ride on an animal with money in its saddle bags, then the saddle bags will fall off. +1 accuracy and damage with weapons and unarmed. +1 armor class.

 Raideen's Reach (Gloves) (2,000 gold) - When your Psy Blade is used as a ranged weapon, it takes the shape of a composite longbow, and has the range of a composite longbow.